 Research infers that the composition of turmeric dietary supplements and strict preclinical and clinical testing will be required to recognize turmeric’s role in forging reasonable bone-protective healing to stem metabolic bone ailments.

-This study was backed by a grant from the National Center for Complementary and Alternative Medicine and the Office of Dietary Supplements.
+A grant from the National Center for Complementary and Alternative Medicine and the Office of Dietary Supplements supported this study.

 Turmeric’s Potential In Maintaining Bone Health